-Known as Ireland’s only ‘upside down’ lighthouse, be sure to take a tour of it, embrace the views from its cliff-face vantage point and get a real insight into lightkeeping life.
+Known as Ireland’s only ‘upside down’ lighthouse, be sure to take a tour of it and embrace the views from its cliff-face vantage point to get a real insight into lightkeeping life.

 Whether you love wildlife, are a bit of a history buff or simply want to experience life on an island and feel the wind in your face, Rathlin West Light is the place for you.

 May - August 10am - 5pm

 Last entry is one hour before closing.